Travis CI can automatically release your npm package to npmjs.org after a successful build.

 git push --tags to ensure that your tags are uploaded to Github.

-You can retrieve your api key by running
+You can get your api key by running the following command, filling in

 travis encrypt --add deploy.api_key